 Judges will assess and score each entry photo on a scale from 1 – 100 on the following criteria:

 For each entry, the scores are added up, and used to rank the entries per category.

-Judges may provide their thoughts or comments on the entry to the CE but are not required.
+Judges provide a brief comment on the entry to the CE.

 For each category, entries will be ranked in ascending order by total judging scores.